Ballybowler North Ogham Stone

 The Ballybowler North Ogham Stone is an ogham stone and a National Monument located in County Kerry, Ireland.

 Location

-Ballybowler North ogham stone is located near to the Conor Pass.
+Ballybowler North Ogham Stone is located near to the Conor Pass.

 History

 This stone was erected as a grave marker, with inscription in Primitive Irish, some time in the early medieval period.
 On the Record of Monuments and Places it bears the code KE043-108.
-And also makes meaning to the viewers.